 In order to ensure the curriculum of a programme or a module remains current, existing content can be modified.
 The University operates a three-tier programme modification process which distinguishes between module changes, minor programme changes (known as minor modifications) and major programme changes (known as enhanced modifications).
 The procedures related to all levels of modifications are outlined in the documents below.

-The Programme Annual Review (PAR) represents a cornerstone of the University's quality assurance processes.
+The Programme Annual Review (PAR) for taught programmes is the cornerstone of the University's quality assurance processes.
 The PAR is an evaluation of a programme(s) over an academic year involving careful reading and evaluation of evidence, followed by the writing up of conclusions based on that evidence.
-This ensures rigorous assessment of past performance and the development and implementation of evidence-based action plans for the future.
+The PAR should be a self-reflective process for the Programme Team(s), providing analysis of past performance and the development and implementation of evidence-based action plans for the future.

 Professional or statutory regulatory body (PSRB) visits are a form of external review for those University programmes that receive professional accreditation in addition to the University degree.
 They constitute an important audit of provision and information on the full process is available here.